mattmuroya/mattmuroya.com/README.md

 // ...

 export const getStaticPaths: GetStaticPaths = async () => {
-  // returns an array of file names const fileNames = getFileNames();
+  // fetches an array of file names from the file system const fileNames = getFileNames();
-  // transforms the array of file names to an array of param objects with the path.
+  // converts the array of file names to an array of param objects with a URI path (slug):
   // [
   //   {
   //     params: {